JimP-lab/FitnessTracker/README.md

 Fitness Tracker is Fitness Tracker application that allows users to track their fitness journey.
-Fitness Tracker is created
+Fitness Tracker was created
 with html css JavaScript,php
 and phpmailer from the backend.
-For the front end is created with
+For the front end was created with
 Screenshot to code,prompt engineering,React and Taiwind.
 The logo was created with
 leonardo.ai/and the contact form using formpark.io.and this app was deployed with GitHub pages.